mgoellnitz/dinistiq/README.md

 Those files must simply be put in the folder dinistiq/ anywhere on your classpath.

-For any of the instanciated beans you can provide more values to explicitly inject again by properties files.
+For any of the instanciated beans you can provide more values to explicitly inject - again by the use of properties files.

 After instanciation of the bean a properties file with the bean name as its base file name is searched first in the dinistiq/defaults/ and then in the dinistiq/beans/ folders on the classpath.
 Thus you can deliver your components with a reasonable default and necessary overrides for the specific application.